sablier-labs/docs/docs/guides/lockup/guides/01-local-environment.md

 ---

-In this guide, we will go through the steps to set up a local development environment for building onchain integrations with Sablier.
-We will use Foundry to install Sablier as a dependency, and run a few simple tests.
+In this guide, we will go through the steps to set up a local development environment for building onchain integrations with Lockup.
+We will use Foundry to install Lockup as a dependency, and run a few simple tests.

 At the end, you’ll have a development environment set up that you can use to build the rest of the examples under "Guides", or start your own integration project.